Paul-Clue/final-proj-frontend/README.md

 ![screenshot](./src/assets/img/screen.png)

-1. The user logs in the app with their username and password.
+1. The user logs into the app with their username and password.
 2. The user can create a new account.
-3. After loging in, the user is presented with a list of designer frames.
+3. After logging in, the user is presented with a list of designer frames.
-4. When a user selects a particular frame, detailed information about that frame model is presented and the possibility to make an appointment to try on the frames in is presented.
+4. When a user selects a particular frame, detailed information about that frame model is presented and the possibility to make an appointment to try on the frame is presented.
 5. The user can access a list of all of the appointments created by him/her.

 ## Built With